-(Pocket-lint) - Apple Music now offers Lossless Audio - improved audio tracks and a better listening experience.
+(Pocket-lint) - Apple's audio streaming service, Apple Music, offers Lossless Audio versions of millions of tracks across the platform - giving you improved quality and a better listening experience.

 What is Apple Music Lossless Audio?